 Morris Levy, the greatest gangster in the history of the record business, is finally getting his just recognition in Godfather of the Music Business: Morris Levy (American Made Music Series), a new biography by Richard Carlin for the University Press of Mississippi, a highly regarded publisher with full academic distribution.

 The book chronicles Levy’s rise and fall as the impresario of NYC’s Birdland jazz club.
 He was the founder of Roulette Records, and an acquisitions expert in catalog building for his music publishing concerns.
 He was an Italian mob affiliate starting from his days as a street kid hooligan.
 He died after a harsh indictment by the U.S. Justice System, but before ever going to prison for his gangster ways.

 Legend has it that as a teenage runaway, Levy hitchhiked from NYC to Miami to work in the hatcheck and photo concessions at mob owned clubs on Miami Beach as well as in Manhattan

 Throughout a long and iconic career as music mogul, Levy’s dealings with Stone ran decades.
 A few of them, such as their partnership in pioneering electro hip hop label Sunnyview Records are mentioned in the book, as are Levy and Stone’s shaping of the career and downfall of infamous Payola DJ Alan Freed who took the fall for payola.

 Here are some screenshots of the Henry Stone mentions.

-This article was written by ©Jake Katel.
+This article was written by ©Jacob Katel.
 All Rights Reserved